 Healthy sleep patterns start with a schedule.
 Here’s how and when to get your baby on a regular 2 month old sleep schedule with top tricks to make it as easy as possible.

-Most 2 month old babies should sleep between 14-17 hours per day and they will be able to stay awake between 60 to 90 minutes at a time.
+Most 2 month old babies should have 14-17 hours of sleep per day and they will be able to stay awake between 60 to 90 minutes at a time.
 Most 2 month old babies take 4-6 daytime naps lasting between 30 mins to 2 hours at a time.

 Sample 2 Month Old Sleep Schedule